FERS Pension Calculator

 Retiring at your MRA with 10 to 29 years of service triggers a permanent 5% reduction for each full year under 62.
 Retire at 57 with 15 years and you lose 25% of your pension, forever.
 You can avoid it by postponing your annuity start to age 62, but you receive nothing in between.

 The FERS supplement is an additional monthly payment for employees who retire before 62.
 It approximates your Social Security earned during federal service: (years of FERS service / 40) times your estimated SS benefit at 62.
-It stops at 62 and is reduced dollar-for-dollar (50 cents on the dollar) if you earn wages over roughly $22,000 per year.
+It stops at 62 and is reduced dollar-for-dollar (50 cents on the dollar) if you earn wages over $24,480 per year (2026 limit).

 No. FERS does not offer a lump sum pension option at retirement.
 You receive a monthly annuity for life.
 If you leave federal service before retirement eligibility, you can refund your employee contributions, but doing so forfeits all future annuity rights.
 VSIP (up to $25,000) is a separate voluntary separation payment, not a pension lump sum.